How Do You Change Medicare Plans?

 You can leave your Medicare Advantage plan to return to Original Medicare during two times each year:

-- During the Medicare Advantage Disenrollment Period (Jan.
-1 – Feb.
-14)
+- During the annual Medicare Advantage Open Enrollment Period (January 1 – March 31)

-In the Medicare Advantage Disenrollment Period, you will have until Feb.
-14 to pick up a Part D plan for prescription drug coverage.
-During this time, you cannot switch between Medicare Advantage plans or move from Original Medicare to Medicare Advantage.
+During the Open Enrollment Period, you can switch between Original Medicare and Medicare Advantage plans.
+Beginning in 2019, the Medicare Advantage Open Enrollment Period replaces the Medicare Advantage Disenrollment Period, which ran from January 1 to February 14.
+During this time, you can switch from a Medicare Advantage plan to Original Medicare.
 Your coverage will start on the 1st day of the month after the month in which you switch coverage.

 Can I Switch from Medicare Advantage to Medigap?